How Much Debt Can I Have and Still Qualify for a VA Loan?

 A List of Compensating Factors for VA Loans

-According to the official VA loan handbook, compensating factors “are especially important when reviewing loans which are marginal with respect to residual income or debt-to-income ratio.”
+According to the official VA loan handbook, compensating factors “are especially important when reviewing loans which are marginal concerning residual income or debt-to-income ratio.”

-So, a person with a DTI ratio above the 41% threshold mentioned earlier could still qualify for a VA loan, if the underwriter can document one or more compensating factors.
-For example, if a borrower has excellent credit and significant liquid assets, they might be able to get a VA loan even with an above-average debt ratio.
+So, a person with a DTI ratio above the 41% threshold mentioned earlier could still qualify for a VA loan eligibility with bad credit if the underwriter can document one or more compensating factors.
+For example, if a borrower has excellent credit and significant liquid assets, they might be able to get a VA loan approval with bad credit.

 Compensating factors for VA loans include, but are not limited to, the following: